 The Eastern Virginia Medical School’s Combined Family Medicine / Internal Medicine Residency is a four year program that confers board eligibility in Family Medicine and Internal Medicine.
-The program commenced in 1995 and is proud to have 37 outstanding graduates.
-The residency accesses the strengths of our Level III Patient Centered Medical Home, Ghent Family Medicine Practice, the Children’s Hospital of the King’s Daughters, and the national recognized Sentara Norfolk General Hospital all located on EVMS’s main campus.
-Combined residents also care for Veterans at the Veteran’s Administration Hospital located across the Port of Hampton Roads.
+The program commenced in 1995 and is proud to have 42 outstanding graduates.
+The residency accesses the strengths of our Level III Patient Centered Medical Home, Ghent Family Medicine, the Children’s Hospital of the King’s Daughters, and the national recognized Sentara Norfolk General Hospital, all located on EVMS’s main campus.
+Combined residents also care for veterans at the Veteran’s Administration Hospital located across the Port of Hampton Roads.

 - Diverse Training (Best of FM & IM): inpatient and outpatient, across numerous disciplines and subspecialties, faculty from FM & IM enhancing your knowledge and skills

-- Point of Care Ultrasound Instruction: offered by nationally recognized Dr. Alex Levitov
+- Point of Care Ultrasound Instruction with available Ultrasound month elective: offered by nationally recognized Dr. Alex Levitov

-- Ambulatory Continuity Care Training in Ghent Family Practice (Level III PCMH) mentored by experienced Family and Internal Medicine faculty
+- Ambulatory Continuity Care Training in Ghent Family Medicine (Level III PCMH), mentored by experienced Family and Internal Medicine faculty

-- The opportunity to learn and practice in diverse clinical settings mentored by primary care specialist from Family Medicine and access to a variety of systems-based practice facilities, military and community settings
+- The opportunity to learn and practice in diverse clinical settings mentored by primary care specialists from Family Medicine and access to a variety of systems-based practice facilities, military and community settings

 - First Time Board Pass Rate -100% FM Boards, all combined residents 100% IM Boards, for the last 27 combined residents